knative/docs/docs/eventing/samples/kafka/channel/README.md

 the command:

 ```
-kubectl -n kafka exec -it my-cluster-kafka-0 -- bin/kafka-topics.sh --zookeeper localhost:2181 --list
+kubectl -n kafka exec -it my-cluster-kafka-0 -- bin/kafka-topics.sh --bootstrap-server my-cluster-kafka-bootstrap:9092 --list
 ```

 The result is:

 ```
 ...
+__consumer_offsets
+knative-messaging-kafka.default.my-kafka-channel
 knative-messaging-kafka.default.testchannel-one
 ...
 ```

-The Apache Kafka topic that is created by the channel implementation is prefixed with `knative-messaging-kafka`.
-This indicates it is an Apache Kafka channel from Knative.
-It contains the name of the namespace, `default` in this example, followed by the actual name of the channel.
+The Apache Kafka topic that is created by the channel implementation contains the name of the namespace, `default` in this example, followed by the actual name of the channel.
+In the consolidated channel implementation, it is also prefixed with `knative-messaging-kafka` to indicate that it is an Apache Kafka channel from Knative.

 **NOTE:** The topic of a Kafka channel is an implementation detail and records from it should not be consumed from different applications.